Ljubljana Street Art Festival 2020

-Looking for alternative tours and top things to do in Ljubljana?
-You’ve come to the right place!
-Alternative Ljubljana brings you the top-notch Ljubljana points of interest in the mix of academic expertise and local street credibility.
-Our walking alternative tours showcase best Ljubljana sights and unique aspects of the city with cultural attractions.
-This is Ljubljana from a community-conscious perspective.Book tours book workshops
+Are you looking for alternative tours and top things to do in Ljubljana?
+You have come to the right place!
+Alternative Ljubljana brings you the top-notch Ljubljana points of interest in a mixture of academic expertise and local street credibility.
+Our walking alternative tours mix the best Ljubljana sights and unique aspects of the city with cultural attractions.
+This is Ljubljana from a community-conscious perspective.Book alternative tours book workshops

-Our private and free alternative tours of Ljubljana, organized by the Institute for Urban Questions, reveal quirky local histories and contemporary grass-root initiatives.
-Wondering what to see in Ljubljana?
-There’s plenty yet we are on the hunt for unique and little-known aspects of Ljubljana while appreciating its architectural sights.
+Our private and free alternative tours of Ljubljana, organized by the Institute for Urban Questions, reveal quirky local stories and contemporary grass-root initiatives.
+Are you wondering what to see in Ljubljana?
+We are on the hunt for unique and little known aspects of Ljubljana, while at the same time appreciating its architectural sights.
 We regularly offer guided free tours in Ljubljana and private walking tours in Ljubljana.

 Tim is a graffiti writer, muralist, illustrator, puppet maker, and clothing designer.
 After his apprenticeship under the supervision of the painter Zmago Puhar, Tim dedicated his energy to art.
 He established and curates the “Turbo Gallery” showcasing young and unrecognized local artists.
 Tim is also an active member of the youth association SubArt where he regularly leads all sorts of workshops for youngsters and kids.
 Tim’s craft include juggling with materials and techniques such as silkscreen printing, knitting and clothing fabrication, theater puppets making and, last but not least, he is expressing his magic at regular street art and graffiti workshops.